jrichardsz/jrichardsz.github.io/_posts/2023-09-03-Extending-the-life-of-your-10-years-old-laptop-with-Linux-and-Q4OS.md

 ![image](https://github.com/jrichardsz/jrichardsz.github.io/assets/3322836/f6aec0e5-feeb-4da4-aad6-fb151a58aa5d)

-**THIS PART IS SENSIBLE**
+Then, you need to choose the drive

 - If you are bored of windows (update, lags, freezing, virus, etc) choose the first option "Erase DIsk"
 - If you want to have windows & linux (dual boot), choose the other option but you should have some experience with partitions

-In this post ww will choose "Erase Disk" because windows sucks!!
+> In this post ww will choose "Erase Disk" because windows sucks!!

 ![image](https://github.com/jrichardsz/jrichardsz.github.io/assets/3322836/ea09af2c-3a10-450c-8fea-86de80a577ec)

-> Note: If you have an SSD drive, you could choose it to discover new velocity levels in your new OS
+If you have an SSD drive, you could choose it increase the speed of your Linux even more!!

 If you are paranoid, you could choose the encrypt option.
 So if your machine is stolen , nobody sane will be able to see your content